 Feedback from customers is vital in growing your business, acquiring new customers and also retaining existing customers.
 Feedback surveys allow customers to explain what you can implement or change to improve their experience as well as identify opportunities for your overall marketing and retention strategies.
 It is also great to receive positive feedback and boost the morale of your team.

 This is an interesting technique, but one which may just help you retain customers if used correctly.
 Gamification describes the process where game-style incentives or strategies are implemented in non-game activities.
-In other words, consumers are incentivised to purchase products or services using gaming techniques.
+In other words, consumers are incentivized to purchase products or services using gaming techniques.
 It’s thought using these gamification strategies engages consumers with your brand by appealing to our natural tendency to be motivated by competition and achievement.
 Think frequent shopper programs or loyalty rewards.

-Small Business Customer Retention Program Ideas
+Small Business Customer Retention program Ideas

 Community and customer advocacy program

 A customer advocacy program is a great way to encourage your loyal customers to help you spread the word about your company.
-It is a marketing strategy that incentivises customers to review your business.
+It is a marketing strategy that incentivizes customers to review your business.
 For example, customers could leave reviews on sites such as Google My Business, or refer a friend, provide a testimonial for your website, or even help you build a case study with their experience.

 Of course, many customers are more than happy to recommend your business without incentives, however, it’s nice to have something to say “thank you” to your customers and ensure they keep coming back.